samirjohnson48/SOSI-2025/README.md

 ## Organization

-The repository is organized into three folders:
+The repository is organized into four folders:

 * [input](/input/): All inputs files for analysis
 * [main](/scripts/): All scripts used for producing output files
 * [utils](/utils/): All scripts containing utility functions used by the main processing scripts in the [/scripts/](/scripts/) directory.
+* [output](/output/): All output files from analysis

 ### input